mq12001/data-science-S2023/challenges/c10-sat-assignment.md

 **Observations**:

 - To what extent does `both_SAT` look like a normal distribution?
-  - Looks very much like a normal distribution
+  - Looks very much like a normal distribution, but skews slightly left and doesn’t have the distinctive tails.
     - Makes sense because the test is engineered to act as a normal distribution
 - To what extent does `high_GPA` look like a normal distribution?